pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-09-30-amaretti-date.md

 - Bake in a preheated 350F oven for about 15 minutes, or until the tops are lightly golden brown
 - <img src='/assets/Food/Healthier Dessert/Amaretti Date/amaretti-date-baked.jpg' alt='' class='instruction-image'>

-- Let cool on the pan for a few minutes before transferring to a wire rack to cool
+- Let cool on the pan for a few minutes before transferring to a <a href='https://amzn.to/4qQNmn2'>wire rack</a> to cool
 - <img src='/assets/Food/Healthier Dessert/Amaretti Date/amaretti-date-cooled.jpg' alt='' class='instruction-image'>
 Notes:
 ---